-- Chapter 4 discusses how to specify the constraints. - To review common mistakes, see Section 10.1 on page 123. - Chapter 5 shows the commands used for examples of random portfolio tasks.
+- Chapter 3 discusses how to specify the constraints. - Chapter 4 shows how to get valuations and returns. - To review common mistakes, see Section 9.1 on page 101.

 Constraints

 This chapter covers the constraints that can be imposed for generating random portfolios and for optimization. random.portfolio and trade.optimizer use the exact same set of constraint arguments.